TradeRES/toolbox-amiris-emlab/README.md

 Also change the path on the (Amiris future tool > basic console) to the emlabEnv conda enviroment

+Finally in Settings specify the path to toolbox-amiris-emlab

 ###  kernel
 after making the enviroments emlabpy and iovrmr, the kernels can be created in the tool specification editor and double clicking any tool